 Best Practices for the Alexa App

-The Smart Home Skill API enables you to provide the most up-to-date information on the state a smart home device to Alexa, and that information is in turn provided to the customer in the Alexa app.
-This document contains best practices to support the Alexa app with you smart home skill.
+The Smart Home Skill API enables you to provide the most up-to-date information about the state a smart home device to Alexa, and that information is in turn provided to the customer in the Alexa app.
+This document contains best practices to support the Alexa app with your smart home skill.

 A customer always sees the settings page for a smart home device, but a control page depends on the device category.
 The following table lists support for control pages in the app by display category: